-Digital Payments, is the effort to all of us, that allows you to make payments at any local and online store via your mobile phone (smartphone) via NFC.
+Digital Payments is an effort to all of us, that allows you to make payments at any local and online store via your mobile phone (smartphone) via NFC.
 The Near Field Communication (NFC) is a communication method between two devices, and it works to read and send information via radio waves.

 Today, every smartphone users are aware of NFC and their usage.
-And over 30% of people are using the smartphone to make payment in online or local stores.
-As you are a tech geek, then you will know very well about, there are plenty of payment methods are available on the market, and they also offer a high-grade security feature, so that user can make payment more securely without any problem.
+And over 30% of people are using smartphones to make payments in online or local stores.
+If you are a tech geek, then you will know very well about it, there are plenty of payment methods available on the market, and they also offer a high-grade security feature, so that users can make payments more securely without any problem.

-Today, there are three top best digital payment methods are available in the market, such as Google Pay, Apple Pay, and Samsung Pay, and each payment methods are much popular and come with plenty of features so that user can easily use these payment methods on their smartphones.
+Today, there are three top best digital payment methods available in the market, such as Google Pay, Apple Pay, and Samsung Pay, each payment method are very popular and comes with plenty of features so that user can easily use these payment methods on their smartphones.

 Android Pay vs Apple Pay vs Samsung Pay (1)

-Apple Pay is the first Mobile Payment solution that launched in 2014 by Apple Inc. for all the Apple users so that the user can make payment using their Apple Pay at the nearest local store or any online store.
-After the Apple Pay, the Android Pay and Samsung Pay were launched.
+Apple Pay is the first Mobile Payment solution that was launched in 2014 by Apple Inc. for all Apple users so that the user can make payments using their Apple Pay at the nearest local store or any online store.
+After Apple Pay, Android Pay, and Samsung Pay were launched.
 And today,

-the Android Pay and Samsung Pay have become more popular than Apple Pay.
+Android Pay and Samsung Pay have become more popular than Apple Pay.
 Because there are over two billion active users of Android, and Apple says, that there are over 77 million users that are using the iPhone.
-As we all know that the Android is the most popular and widely used operating system on a smartphone, which offers the full freedom to their user to control and customize the smartphone.
+As we all know Android is the most popular and widely used operating system on a smartphone, which offers full freedom to the user to control and customize the smartphone.

 Google Pay vs Apple Pay vs Samsung Pay